 - When this toll completes the scanning, a list of options will appear that you can free up.

 - Click Clean up system files next.
 Re-select the (C:) drive, and hit OK.

 - Tick the checkboxes inside “Files to delete” that you no longer require.

 - Lastly, hit OK to authorize deleting the selected files and folders.

 4] Purge Stored DNS Cache

-Basically, whenever you visit a website, your device stores the domain names of visited sites to the Domain Name System server (DNS).
+Basically, whenever you visit a website, your device stores the domain names of visited sites in the Domain Name System server (DNS).
 Your PC does so to quickly load the visited links the next time you open that site.
-This filling of data over the network causes a huge cache to accumulate on the computer that you may delete following the steps below.
+This filling of data over the network causes a huge cache to accumulate on the computer that you may delete by following the steps below.

 Follow the steps below to clean the DNS (Domain Name System) on Windows 11 PC –